jetpacapp/DeepBeliefSDK/README.md

 ## License

-The binary framework and network parameter file are under the BSD three-clause license, included in this folder as LICENSE.
+The binary framework and jetpac.ntwk network parameter file are under the BSD three-clause license, included in this folder as LICENSE.

+The ccv2010.ntwk and ccv2012.ntwk network models were converted from files created as part of the [LibCCV project](http://libccv.org/) and are licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/).

 ## Credits